Steve Coury

-Steve Coury (born 1957) is a former American football wide receiver for the Oregon State Beavers and a current high school football coach at Lake Oswego High School and business executive.
+Steve Coury (born 1957) is an American former football wide receiver for the Oregon State Beavers and a current high school football coach at Lake Oswego High School and business executive.

 Playing career

 The son of college and professional football coach Dick Coury, Steve Coury attended Lakeridge High School in Lake Oswego, Oregon where he played wide receiver, before moving on to Oregon State in 1976.
 Despite the team's overall poor performance during the years he played (the team won just 8 games in his four seasons), Coury was named an All-American in 1979.

 When he left Oregon State, he held the records for career receiving yards (1,837) and career receptions (135), and remains in the team's top ten for both statistics.
 He is tied with Reggie Bynum for the school record for most touchdowns in a half with 3.
 He was inducted into the Oregon State University Sports Hall of Fame in 2003.

 Following his college career, Coury played one season with the Ottawa Rough Riders of the Canadian Football League.